-A: Abstentions and broker non-votes are counted as present for establishing a quorum for the transaction of business at the Annual Meeting, but neither will be counted as votes cast.
+A: Abstentions and broker non-votes are counted as present for establishing a quorum for the transaction of business at the Annual Meeting.
 A "broker non-vote" occurs when a broker votes on some matters on the proxy card but not on others because the broker does not have authority to do so.
-A properly executed proxy marked "Abstain" with respect to any such matter will not be voted.
-Accordingly, an abstention will have the effect of a negative vote.

 Under the rules that govern brokers who have record ownership of shares that are held in "street name" for their clients, the beneficial owners of the shares, brokers have discretion to vote these shares on routine matters but not on non-routine matters.
 If you hold common stock through a broker and you have not given voting instructions to the broker, the broker will be prevented from voting shares on non-routine matters, resulting in a "broker non-vote."
-Thus, if you do not otherwise instruct your broker, the broker may turn in a proxy card voting your shares "FOR" routine matters but expressly instructing that the broker is NOT voting on non-routine matters.
+Thus, if you do not otherwise instruct your broker, the broker may turn in a proxy card voting your shares on routine matters but expressly instructing that the broker is NOT voting on non-routine matters.
 Proposal II contained in this Proxy Statement is considered a routine matter.
-However, Proposals I and III are not considered routine matters.
+However, Proposals I and III are considered non-routine matters.

-Unlike at annual meetings held several years ago, brokers do not have discretionary authority to vote on the election of directors (Proposal I), so it is very important that you instruct your broker how to vote.
-In addition, brokers do not have discretionary authority to vote on Proposal III, so it is very important that you instruct your broker how to vote on these proposals.
+Brokers do not have discretionary authority to vote on the election of directors (Proposal I) or executive compensation (Proposal III), so it is very important that you instruct your broker how to vote.